Murtagh (novel): Summary

 To catch Muckmaw, Murtagh regretfully uses magic to remove a scale from the grave of the dragon Glaedr who Murtagh killed while under hypnosis a year before.
 Later, he learns the fish's location in nearby Isenstar Lake from sailors, as well as the fact that it was created magically by the Shade Durza, whom Murtagh's brother Eragon slew years before.
 Once he and Thorn reach the lake, Murtagh sets the scale onto a fishing rod and fishes for Muckmaw.
-When Muckmaw is caught, Maurtagh finds his magic ineffective.
+When Muckmaw is caught, Murtagh finds his magic ineffective.
 After a ferocious battle, Murtagh finally kills Muckmaw and falls unconscious.
 Upon awakening, he takes the head to Captain Wren and is soon allowed into the guard.
 That night, Murtagh sneaks into the city's catacombs, encountering magical laboratories and artifacts including the egg of a Ra'zac.
 When he finds Silna, he must fight his way out, and one of the spellcasters in the guard is revealed to be a Dreamer through a bird-skull amulet.
 Murtagh flees through some sewers to Carabel, where it is revealed that Silna is the werecat woman's daughter.
 Carabel allows Murtagh to alert Nasuada, the Queen of the Realm, of Wren's crimes.
-Carabel then tells Murtagh that Bachel and the Dreamers live far in the North of Alagaesia.
+Carabel then tells Murtagh that Bachel and the Dreamers live far in the North of Alagaësia.
 Murtagh leaves, considering going to the capital city of Illirea and mounting an expedition to Bachel with Nasuada, whom he also has feelings for.

 While leaving Gil'ead, a man named Lyreth recognizes Murtagh and brings him to a secret house where enemies of the new government are hiding.
 Lyreth then traps him in a room that suffocates Murtagh and prevents him from using magic.
 Thorn, fearing Murtagh would die, flies into Gil'ead and rips the house apart.
 However, as he grabs Murtagh, his wings are trapped inside, and his intense claustrophobia, remnants from the trauma he faced from the former king Galbatorix, leads him to lay waste to Gil'ead with fire.